CTSRD-CHERI/cheri-exercises/src/exercises/3_buffer-overflow-stack/README.md

 detected by CHERI bounds enforcement.
 It also asks you to use GDB for debugging purposes.

-By contrast to [the globals-based example](../buffer-overflow-global), this example uses two *stack* objects to demonstrate the overflow.
+This example uses two *stack* objects to demonstrate the overflow.
 We will be able to see the CHERI C compiler generate code to apply spatial bounds on the capability used for the buffer pointer we pass around.